janelchumley/IMDB_Binary_Classifier/README.md

 3. Create a Jupyter kernel for the new environment

-    `python -m ipykernel install --user --name imdbenv --display-name "imdbenv"`
+    `python -m ipykernel install --user --name imdb_venv --display-name "imdb_venv"`

 4. Start the Jupyter notebook server from your terminal

     `jupyter notebook`

-5. With the .ipynb file open in the browser, select Kernel then imdbenv from the dropdown.
+5. With the .ipynb file open locally in your browser, select Kernel then imdb_venv from the dropdown.

+6. To deactivate the virtual environment

+    `deactivate`